-Seborrheic Dermatitis is a common, chronic and embarrassing, skin condition which causes yellowish scales on the scalp or face, although it may also affect other areas.
+Seborrheic (pronounced seb-o-ree-ik) Dermatitis is a common, chronic and embarrassing, skin condition typically causing yellowish scales on the scalp or face, though it can also affect other areas.
 Correct and frequent use of specially formulated hair and skin products can control this lifelong condition.

 Seborrheic Dermatitis – what you need to know

 Seborrheic Dermatitis, also spelt as Seborrhoeic Dermatitis or referred to as Seborrheic Eczema, is the medical condition which, in many cases, is the underlying cause of dandruff.
 It is not contagious or caused by poor hygiene.